The Q Day

 Being a BTC head is not just about stacking sats, there is a whole philosophy that comes with it…

-The fundamental belief surrounding BTC is better money.
+The fundamental belief surrounding BTC is that BTC is better money.
 Money that has limited supply, money that you have self custody of, money that you can pass to others without needing the banks to mediate your transaction.
 And you should make the best of what BTC has to offer.

 Self Custody